 Kim Kardashian and Other Celebrities Are Rallying Around a Former Abuse Victim With #FreeCyntoiaBrown

-In 2004, then-16-year-old Cyntoia Brown was arrested and tried for the murder of 43-year-old Johnny Mitchell Allen after he purchased her from a sex trafficking pimp nicknamed “Cut Throat.”
+In 2004, then-16-year-old Cyntoia Brown was arrested and tried for the murder of a 43-year-old man who had solicited her for sex.
 Although lawyers argued that Brown was acting in self-defense, and showed evidence of a lifetime of abuse in her home, the court found her guilty of murder, and sentenced her to life in prison.

-Celebrities are rallying around the now-29-year-old former child abuse victim, shedding new light on her arrest and trial, using the hashtag #FreeCyntoiaBrown and pointing people toward a heartbreaking PBS documentary outlining the young woman’s life, called Me Facing Life: Cyntoia’s Story.
+Celebrities are rallying around the now-29-year-old former child sex trafficking victim, shedding new light on her arrest and trial, using the hashtag #FreeCyntoiaBrown and pointing people toward a heartbreaking PBS documentary outlining the young woman’s life, called Me Facing Life: Cyntoia’s Story.

 Taking to both Twitter and Instagram, celebs are sharing images of Brown, and telling her story, in the hopes of having her case reopened.

 Singer Rihanna screencapped a shot from Brown’s documentary, while giving a brief synopsis of the documentary about her made by Daniel Birman.
 The image and note have since gone viral.